 It really can’t be said enough, going along to as many events and activities as you can will really help you feel more integrated and at home.
 It gives you the chance to meet loads of different people, introduce you to new interests you wouldn’t have otherwise discovered and get to grips with the geography of your new university city.

 Keeping yourself well fed with simple but good quality food is key to helping maintain good physical and mental health.
 You can’t survive on Supernoodles alone!
 Before heading to uni learn how to make three or four good dishes, like Bolognese, curry or a veggie chilli.
 Plus, a good cook in the house always goes down well and sharing your expertise can be another great way of making friends.

 Feeling a bit homesick is normal – but don’t give in to the blues

 There’s lots of talk about uni being the best time of your life but chances are, even though there is lots of fun to be had, many people are feeling a bit homesick even if they’re not talking about it.
-Stay in touch with friends and family on a regular basis, and you can put a visit home in the diary to have it to look forward too.
-However, resist the urge to head home for the weekend when you feel the pangs for home and a comfy sofa.
+Stay in touch with friends and family on a regular basis, and you can put a visit home in the diary to have it to look forward to.
+However, try to resist the urge to head home on the first weekend you feel homesick - give yourself the chance to settle in.

 You don’t have to do everything all the time!

 Uni has plenty to offer as well as education; nights out, societies, extra study opportunities, travel and much, much more and it is important to take advantage of all this.
 BUT.
 Remember you don’t have to do all of it all the time.
 Uni can be intense and it’s important to know when to take a step back and take care of yourself.
 ‘Me’ time is important for your mental and physical health and you shouldn’t feel bad about taking your foot off the pedal.
 Plus, not all of these thing are everyone’s thing and that’s totally understandable.

 Learn to budget